HimanshuGoel/full-stack-learnings/EXTRACTED_NOTES_PART2.md

 - Angular need to know the exact URL where our app is hosted, so that it can knows what its routes are relative to so that it can parse the URL.
 For this we need to provide the base tag in our index.html.

 - Content project is an ability to change the content inside of a component based on the needs of the application.
-Like a dialog box and reuse it with different pieces of content for save and cancel button or reposting logic.
+Like a dialog box and reuse it with different pieces of content for save and cancel button or re-posting logic.
 This is called transclusion in angular JS.
 In multiple slot projection we have more than one slot into which the variable content can go.
 We need to use ng-content tag which will tell angular whatever content exists inside of my component, put it inside of it.

 - Mutability – objects and arrays in JavaScript are mutable; they can change any time without changing their identity.
 By default, angular only runs a pipe when the identity of the source has changed.
 Using impure pipes, it runs on every cycle of the change detection engine, this method of executing the filtering or sorting code every time change detection runs is how angular JS filter worked.
 Pipes are no longer recommended as the way to filter and sort our data.
 We should do it ourselves using component so that we can filter and sort the data when source gets changed by ourselves.